-On the cases of injustices 30% of the respondents indicated that land grabbil influenced outcomes of 2013 Kenya general elections.
-However, what was interesting the study, was the number of respondents who thought extra judicial killings influenced the elections to a great extent at least 28 % cited that extrajudicial killings influenced the elections, I will expound further on this later in this paper.
+On the cases of injustices 30% of the respondents indicated that land grabbing influenced outcomes of 2013 Kenya general elections.
+However, what was interesting in the study, was the number of respondents who thought extra judicial killings influenced the elections to a great extent at least 28 % cited that extrajudicial killings influenced the elections, I will expound further on this later in this paper.
 Another 34% argued that fueling ethnicity influenced outcomes of 2013 Kenya general elections to a very great extent, 11% agreed that scandals impacted the outcomes to a little extent and lastly 20% of the respondents indicated that political shifts influenced outcomes to a great extent.

-Williams, Michael C. (ed.), (2007).
-Realism Reconsidered: The Legacy of Hans Morgenthau International Relations, Oxford: Oxford University Press pg 78.
+109 Williams, Michael C. (ed.), (2007).
+Realism Reconsidered: The Legacy of Hans Morgenthau in International Relations, Oxford: Oxford University Press pg 78.

 These results on extra-judicial killings by the respondents did not come as a surprise.
 That 28 percent of the respondents agreed that extra judicial killingss were an injustice, is earlier noted because of what they had witnessed firsthand in their informal settlements.
 Extrajudicial killings of residents especially the youth was etched in their minds.
 Public Statements by government officials in 2007 suggesting an official policy to ruthlessly deal with suspected Mungiki members and other criminals, led to police raids in Mathare, spreading fear among residents in particular youth below the age of 25 years.
 During Madaraka day celebrations in 2007, President Mwai Kibaki warned that Mungiki sect members should expect no mercy.
-Two days later, on June 3 2007, about three hundred suspected Mungiki members were arrested across Nairobi including Mathare and at least twenty killed when they were reportedly caught administering oaths to recruits.
-110
+Two days later, on June 3 2007, about three hundred suspected Mungiki members were arrested across Nairobi including Mathare and at least twenty killed when they were reportedly caught administering oaths to recruits.110

 Mathare as earlier noted was one of the areas that the Kenya National Commission on Human Rights had mentioned as having experienced extrajudicial killings.
-Indeed, in a follow-up 111report in 2008, the report noted that that extrajudicial killings of Mungiki members were alarming in some periods particularly in the month of June 2007 which coincided with the time the government announced that it had by the 'infamous' police raid in Mathare's Kosovo area on June 7 2007.
-According to t report on the evening of June 7 in Mathare's Kosovo area which was one of the targareas for this study, a total of ten youth were killed all of whom were from the Kiku Ethnic community.
-Two weeks later on June 22 2007 112 another 26 youth from the sai ethnic community were killed by police in the alleged raid in the informal settlement.
+Indeed, in a follow-up 111report in 2008, the report noted that that extrajudicial killings of Mungiki members were alarming in some periods particularly in the month of June 2007 which coincided with the time the government announced that it had heightened its crackdown on the proscribed Mungiki sect.
+This crackdown was climaxed by the 'infamous' police raid in Mathare's Kosovo area on June 7 2007.
+According to the report on the evening of June 7 in Mathare's Kosovo area which was one of the target areas for this study, a total of ten youth were killed all of whom were from the Kikuyu Ethnic community.
+Two weeks later on June 22 2007 112another 26 youth from the same ethnic community were killed by police in the alleged raid in the informal settlement.